percpopper/UE-Silent-Aim/README.md

 # UE4-Silent-Aim

 An Unreal Engine 4 silent aim method, not usable on all games.
-Tested on Rogue Company & Bloodhunt
+Only tested on Fortnite, Rogue Company, Bloodhunt, and Splitgate.

 Done though hooking these two functions.